pydantic/jiter/README.md

 )
 ```

-## Jiter
+## Jiter Example

-To use `Jiter`, you need to know what schema you're expecting:
+To use [Jiter], you need to know what schema you're expecting:

 ```rust
 use jiter::{Jiter, NumberInt, Peak};